omsomso/so_long/README.md

 ## How to play

-The goal is to make it to the exit in the least amounts of steps possible, while collecting all the items and avoiding the foe.
+You're a chicken.
+The sky is falling and a scary fox is right on your tailfeathers.
+Your goal is to make it to the tree in the least amounts of steps possible, while collecting all the items and avoiding the foe.

 You can make your own maps :